Contents:

 1 Students must take a minimum of eight musicology seminars, but may choose them freely—none is named as a specific requirement, and none is a prerequisite to any other.

 2 Electives may include additional musicology seminars, theory courses, courses at the River Campus (history, art history, philosophy, literature, etc.), and applied music courses (studio lessons, composition lessons, chamber music, etc.).
-Credit for applied music courses is limited to 6 credits on the masters and 6 credits on the doctorate.
+Credit for applied music courses is limited to 6 units towards the masters and 6 units towards the doctorate.
 Remedial courses and language courses do not count toward the elective requirement.

 Foreign Language Requirements for the Concentration in Critical and Historical Studies